vittorio-corbo/Git_-_Unity_101/README.md

 1. Install Unity
    1. [Install Unity hub](https://unity.com/download)
       ![unity_download](images/download_unity.png)
       * Unity Hub is your one stop shop which houses your installations of the Unity Engine.
-Which allows you to change your version of Unity depending on the projct version you are working on.
+Which allows you to change your version of Unity depending on the project version you are working on.
       * Note: While the engine can be downloaded without hubs, this isn’t recommended.
 If you still want to download the engine by itself you can learn more at: https://docs.unity3d.com/Manual/ManualActivationGuide.html
    3. Install a Unity Version
       1. In the Unity Hub, go to the “Installs” tab on the left.
 Click “Install Editor” option.